moorepants/dissertation/eom.rst

    m_F = m_F

-The moments of inertia of the wheels are also equivalent:
+The moments of inertia of the wheels are also equivalently defined:

 .. math::
    :label: eqWheelInertiaConversion